 The Council for Art Education is the national sponsor of Youth Art Month.

-A check for cash, $1,500 to one (1) design winner, awarded at the Youth Art Month Reception at the statehouse in Trenton.
-The student’s art teacher will receive an assortment of Art Supplies worth $2000 (this will be shipped directly to the teacher’s school address).
+A check for cash, $1,000 to one (1) overall design winner, awarded at the Youth Art Month Reception at the statehouse in Trenton.
+The student’s art teacher will receive an assortment of Art Supplies worth $1200 (this will be shipped directly to the teacher’s school address).